-Recently, the amount of data and semantic annotations in the so-called "Semantic Web" (SW) is constantly growing.
-This new type of complex and diversified graph-oriented networks creates a problem for extraction data presented using RDF / (S) and OWL languages.
+Studies of semantic annotations show that the increase in semantic networks (SW) data is constantly growing.
+Problems with RDF / (S) and OWL data extraction occur with graphics-oriented software.
 The solution to this problem may be to use new algorithms that use the axioms of ontologies (Tbox) to obtain the corresponding transactions, which will later use traditional association rule algorithms to find the result.
-This process is guided by the requirements of the analyst, expressed in the form of query patterns.
-[4, 12, 20]
+With the help of the analyst, you can control the process represented by query templates.
+[4, 12, 20].